h2non/toxy/README.md

 #### Content Type

-Filter by content type header.
+Filters by content type header.
 It should be present

 **Arguments**: